heathen00/wfparser3/wfparser3/README.md

 HERE:
-   * You should move all the acceptance testing related to the UID utility to the UID acceptance tests, which don't actually exist at this point, then delete all the UID testing from the individual Localizer class acceptance/unit test modules.
-It's all the same, anyway, and the UID behaviour is independent of the component it represents, by design.
+   * Moving UID acceptance tests into UID testing modules and out of other modules' tests:
+      * implement the UID acceptance tests.
+DONE.
+      * fix any broken testcases.
+NOT DONE, HERE.
+      * remove UID related acceptance tests out of other modules' tests.
+NOT DONE.
    * Rewrite test cases for exceptions to use a rule.
 Start with Localizer.
    * StubLocalizerFactory:
       * This would be useful for integrating into the rest of the parser.